zio/izumi-reflect/README.md

 Known limitations are:

-1. Type boundaries support is very limited because of a [problematic behavior](https://github.com/scala/bug/issues/11673) of Scala 2.13 compiler
+1. Type boundaries support is very limited because of a [problematic behavior](https://github.com/scala/bug/issues/11673) of Scala 2.13 compiler,
+2. Recursive type boundaries/existentials are not supported,
-2. Path-Dependent Types are handled by symbolic names and may cause unexpected false-positives (comparing to Scala typer)
+3. Path-Dependent Types are handled by symbolic names and may cause unexpected false-positives (comparing to Scala typer).

 ## Build